-The peace building role of humanitarian NGOS was officially recognized when the Nobel peace prize was awarded to MSF in 1999.
-Conflict areas are prone to suffer humanitarian crisis, which can lead to worsening the conditions.
+The peace building role of humanitarian NGOS was officially recognized when the Nobel peace prize was awarded to MSF in 1999.66 Conflict areas are prone to suffer humanitarian crisis, which can lead to worsening the conditions.
 The need to satisfy human needs is essential to conflict resolution.
 To maintain stable societies, human basic needs have to be the first target for NGOs working on conflict resolution.

-Humans participate to armed conflict and struggle competitively in the representative institutions at all social levels, so they can satisfy their universal and primordial needs such as identity recognition, security, and development.
-In areas where nature don't fulfill basic resources for people (water, pasture...) for primitive societies, it is expected to have a competition over resources.
+Humans participate to armed conflict and struggle competitively in the representative institutions at all social levels, so they can satisfy their universal and primordial needs such as identity recognition, security, and development.67 In areas where nature don't fulfill basic resources for people (water, pasture...) for primitive societies, it is expected to have a competition over resources.
 This is where humanitarian NGOs intervene with provisions of aid and food to eradicate the conflict causes.
 In most developed societies, communities shift to fulfill needs such as security, identity recognition and development.
 These needs are realized with other community's need, not at the expense of them.
 So, the solution for conflicts in theses societies is the ability for NGOs to create an environment in which these needs can be met by all segments of societies.

 The unofficial diplomacy has the power to address the root causes of a conflict.
 It can reveal the human needs that fuel aggression.
 The face-to-face communication can remove psychological barriers, build relationship and make a collaborative solution for the conflict.
 Most conflicts these days are between governments and NSAGs or rebels, which brings many methods for peace making.
 NGOs are often rooted in or deal with local communication.
-NGOs have a role in monitoring human rights and early warnings, and they are capable of establishing a good infrastructure that empower the reconciliation resources in the society.
+NGOs have a role in monitoring human

-&lt;sup>65 Jonathan Goodhand,2006, Aiding peace?
+65 Jonathan Goodhand, 2006, Aiding peace?
 The role of NGOs in armed conflict, Intermediate Technology Publications Ltd, p 104.